vsouza/awesome-ios/README.md

 * [LocationPicker](https://github.com/JeromeTan1997/LocationPicker) - A ready for use and fully customizable location picker for your app
 * [BBLocationManager](https://github.com/benzamin/BBLocationManager) - A Location Manager for easily implementing location services & geofencing in iOS.
 * [set-simulator-location](https://github.com/lyft/set-simulator-location) - CLI for setting location in the iOS simulator.
+* [NominatimKit](https://github.com/caloon/NominatimKit) - A Swift wrapper for (reverse) geocoding of OpenStreetMap data.

 ### Other Hardware